MehdiKhoshnevisz/resume/README.md

 npm           | >= 4.0.0
 git           | latest

-> NOTE: If you don't have nodejs and npm installed on your system, I recommend you install them with nvm(node version manager) on your system.
+> NOTE: If you don't have nodejs and npm installed on your system, I recommend you install them with nvm(node version manager).
-You can download and install it simplicity from **Google**!.

 <br/>